openshift-tigerteam/onload-kmm/README.md

 * Download [OpenOnload SRPM Release Package](https://www.xilinx.com/support/download/nic-software-and-drivers.html#open) to project root folder.
 * Note the version.

+## Copy Certs
+If you have any intermediate certs that need to be used for connecting to external repositories, add them to the project root folder as `.pem` files.
+They will be included in the SRPM source container image in the `/root` folder alongside the SRPM.

 ## Create OpenShift Project
 ```shell
 # Create project